 For those interested in the history and the way of working of the Stasi, we recommended you to visit the Stasi Museum which is located in the former headquarters building.
 It gives a look into investigators' offices, interrogation rooms and torture aids.
 Public guided tours are offered at no extra charge, see the official website for more details.

 With Mikhail Gorbachev coming to power in the USSR in the 80s and the beginning of perestroika, many countries of the Socialist bloc experienced the so-called “velvet revolutions”.
 Regimes softened, permits for traveling abroad appeared, and in some Eastern European countries it even became possible to criticize the regime without being prosecuted.
 However the leadership of the GDR continued to pursue the same aggressive policy.

 Immediately after the opening of the border between West and East Berlin, artists from all around the world gathered, to express their feelings about the political events in the Germany of 1989-90.
 As such 105 paintings appeared on 1316 meters of wall, made by 118 artists from 21 countries.
 The East Side Gallery is today still the longest open-air art gallery in the world.
-Find this monumental piece of art and all the other unique sights of Berlin easily on our Streetwise map.
+Find this monumental piece of art and all the other unique sights of Berlin easily in our free travel guide of Berlin.

 The streets of Berlin treasure much more than heavy history.
 With our free map of Berlin you can easily spot the coolest bar streets of the German capital, amazing green spaces or lovely shopping areas and markets.
 Actually, the Germans are known for their fantastic markets.
 In our guide to the best markets of Berlin, we have highlighted the greatest food markets and flea markets to explore on a weekend in Berlin.